 Academic Support Librarians deliver weekly information literacy sessions during semester time covering a wide range of topics, including:

-Sessions are held online (normally via Collaborate) or at the Main Library (George Square) or the Murray Library (Kings Buildings) and are bookable via MyEd Events (search for Library Bitesize).
+Sessions are held online (normally via Collaborate) and are bookable via MyEd Events (search for Library Bitesize).